 The Ohio Family Care Association (OFCA) serves as the statewide voice for the thousands of adoptive, foster, kinship, primary and respite families caring for children impacted by Ohio’s child protection system.
-Our mission centers on connecting, empowering and serving families in 7 service areas: Advocacy, Support Groups, Education, Post Services, Family Support, Building Connections and Fun Family Events. .
+Our mission centers on connecting, empowering and serving families in 7 service areas: Advocacy, Community Awareness, Education, Post Services, Family Support, Building Connections and Fun Family Events. .
 Read more HERE.

-OFCA’s mission centers on connecting, empowering and serving families in 7 service areas: Advocacy, Support Groups, Education, Post Services, Family Support, Building Connections and Fun Family Events.
+OFCA’s mission centers on connecting, empowering and serving families in 7 service areas: Advocacy, Community Awareness, Education, Post Services, Family Support, Building Connections and Fun Family Events.
 Click HERE for full list of service area.

 OFCA designed the Succeed Primary Parent Support groups as a way for primary parents who have been successful in working with their Children Services agency to lead support groups for other primary parents who are currently going through a case plan.
 The mission of Succeed is to provide hope, support and empowerment to primary parents, to strengthen them to become effective, caring parents for their children.